-In 2015 in Paris, the governments of the world agreed to limit global warming to well below 2°C and to pursue efforts to limit it to 1.5°C. But as the Intergovernmental Panel on Climate Change said, overshoot--at least temporary--is likely.
+In 2015 in Paris, the governments of the world agreed to limit global warming to well below 2°C and to pursue efforts to limit it to 1.5°C. But as the Intergovernmental Panel on Climate Change (IPCC) has said, overshoot-at least temporary- is likely.

 Every tenth of a degree matters, increasing the serious negative impacts on ecosystems and people, especially the most vulnerable.
 Further warming also raises the chance of crossing irretrievable planetary boundaries.
 The risks of overshooting the 1.5°C goal will be felt across all the UN Sustainable Development Goals, with profound environmental and political consequences.

 Risks will increase in line with the extent and the duration of the overshoot.
 Today’s global warming of about 1.1°C is already creating significant impacts.
 It is essential to lower risks and impacts on populations and ecosystems as much as possible.